Conferences & Institutes

 Be sure to check the eligibility information below!

 Registration for the program is limited.
 Advance registration is required.
 A minimum of 10 participants is required for the course to be held.
+This course includes one day face to face workshop on the IUPUI campus, as well as an online activity that is due approximately 10 days after the in person workshop.

 The goals of the training are to: